Code-Institute-Submissions/get-your-greens/README.md

 ![Image of the lighthouse result before](assets/images/readme/lighthouse_before.png)

 The scores were perfect, except the SEO score.
-In order to improve it, lighthouse advises to add a meta desciption tag.
+In order to improve it, lighthouse advises to add a meta description tag.
 After doing this, the website reaches the maximum scores in all categories.

 ![Image of the lighthouse result after](assets/images/readme/lighthouse%20after.png)

-## Feautues
+## Features

 - I confirm that the navigation bar works.
 The user jumps to the section after clicking them.